 - “A lot of people live and learn, you just live.”

-- “Stop thinking everyone is your equal, you’re offending a lot of people.”
+- “Stop thinking everyone is your equal, a lot of people don’t like it.”

 Example Neutral Good backgrounds

 A character’s alignment has been influenced by their experiences so far.
 While your character can have any background you like, the ones below fit really well with a Neutral Good alignment.